Heel Pain in Children: Managing Sever’s Disease

 Sever’s disease often resolves by itself within 12 months or so.
 However, the heel may remain uncomfortable for around two to three years until the growth spurt finishes.

 Treatment options may include:

-- Correction of any biomechanical issues that have been identified by your physiotherapist, that may cause the condition to become worse
+- Correction of any biomechanical issues that have been identified by your physiotherapist, which may cause the condition to become worse.

-- Very rarely, casting or splinting if the condition is severe enough or has persisted for an extended period
+- Very rarely, a walking boot may be used if the condition is severe enough or has persisted for an extended period.

-Contact one of our physiotherapists for advise on an appropriate exercise program and suggest the most appropriate treatment plan.
+Contact one of our physiotherapists for advice on an appropriate exercise program and suggest the most appropriate treatment plan.